Share this post on:

 • You want to give back and leave a mark on the world.

-The need for Contribution means living out your life’s purpose and providing value to others that go well beyond your needs, desires, and wants.
+The need for Contribution means living the Contribution’s purpose and providing value to others that goes well beyond your needs, desires, and wants.

 You are primarily living for a higher purpose — for something greater than yourself that can potentially last a lifetime and beyond.

-The need for Contribution stems from our need to share ourselves, help others, and add value to their lives.
+The need for CContributionstems from ouContributionare ourselves, helping others, and adding value to their lives.

 It’s about making a difference to individuals, the community, society, and the world.

-This, of course, doesn’t mean that all of us will significantly change the world.
-Instead, it means we work on something that gives life more significant meaning and purpose.
+Of course, this doesn’t mean that all of us will significantly change the world.
+Instead, it means we work on something that gives life more meaning and purpose.

-So, whether your acts of kindness help change one life or many lives makes no difference.
-Instead, it’s all about the intention behind the work that matters.
+So, whether your acts of kindness help change one life or many lives does not matter.
+Instead, it’s the intention behind the work that matters.

-To satisfy the need for Contribution, you might volunteer your time to a cause, a charity, or a community project.
+To satisfy the need for Contribution, you might contribute time to a cause, a charity, or a community project.

 Alternatively, you might fulfill this need by helping someone solve a problem or, maybe, by teaching a class at a local community center.